10 Best Herbal Syrups For Oral Thrush

 echinacea purpurea syrup

-Echinacea purpurea, commonly known as purple coneflower, is a popular herbal remedy often used to support immune function and combat infections.
+Echinacea purpurea, commonly known as purple coneflower, is often used in herbal syrups to support immune function and may offer some benefits for oral thrush, a fungal infection caused by Candida albicans.

 zingiber officinale syrup